-Normal day-to-day activities means activities that are carried out by most people on a regular and frequent basis.
+Normal day-to-day activities means activities carried out by most people on a regular and frequent basis.

-Conditions that are not considered to be an impairment for the purposes of the DDA include:
+Conditions not considered to be a disability for the purposes of the DDA include:

 - addiction to alcohol, cigarettes or other drugs - unless they result from drugs that have been prescribed by a doctor